 Foils - Any board with a hydrofoil type fin or keel attached which will cause the board to leave the surface of the water at various speeds.

 Kites, bars, lines and harnesses are not restricted in any way and class will only be determined by board type.
 Any Number or Type of Kite may be used by teams to complete the race.

 The race will be from a pre-determined Start Line in Little Cayman to the Finish Line in Grand Cayman.
 Both of these points will be confirmed to each team at the final Race Day pre-start briefing.

 Date and Time

-The Race Day is anticipated the be held within the two week window of February 1st to February 14th 2019 but it is naturally weather dependent and may change date both in the longer term and short term.
+The Race Day is anticipated that it will be held within the two week window of February 14th to February 25th 2019 but it is naturally weather dependent and may change date both in the longer term and short term.

-A likely three day window for a start date will be announced two weeks before and then reconfirmed seven days before hand.
+A likely three day window for a start date will be announced one to two weeks before and then reconfirmed three to five days before hand.

 The race will take place during daylight hours and, to be placed, teams must cross the finish line prior to 6:30pm Cayman time.

 The Race Committee will decide on the day whether the race is to proceed.
 Captains of each team will ten declare whether or not their team is able and willing to race.
 Each participating team member must then sign both the team waiver and personal team member waiver (to be provided by the Race Committee).